Noor508/ByteBuilder/README.md

 3. Commit your changes and push the branch to your fork.
 4. Create a pull request to merge your changes into the main repository.

-## View the Code

-To view the code, visit the [GitHub repository](https://github.com/Noor508/Minify).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.